IBM/gdsc-sdk/bash/docs/GuardiumConnectorApi.md

 ## guardiumConnectorUpdateTask

 Summary: Update task
 Description: Update a task that gets executed on GDP.
+(This API is called from GDP only)

 ### Example